 In each of my pregnancies, I gained an awful lot of weight – 55 pounds in the first, 50 in the second, and 63 in the third.
 Each time I used Weight Watchers and was fortunate enough to be able to get down to my pre-pregnancy weight within about 6 months postpartum.
 Here is my experience losing the baby weight while breastfeeding.

-With my first baby, I had read that I should wait about 6 weeks – 2 months before trying to lose weight.
+With my first baby, I had read that I should wait between 6 weeks to 2 months before trying to lose weight.
 That was my plan after he was born, as making sure that I was able to breastfeed him was more important to me than losing the baby weight.

 Over the first month, I lost about 20 pounds of water weight, so I wasn’t really in any hurry to start dieting – it felt like the weight was sort of falling off by itself.